jalvarova/currency-service/README.md

-# Pipeline Jenkins and Deployment Serverless Cloud Run Part II
+# Pipeline Jenkins and Deployment Serverless Cloud Run - Part II

-In this part we will do the Jenkins server provisioning with Compunte Engine, and we'll build a pipeline to delivery the microservice in Cloud Run, going through testing with newman and publishing the API contract with Open API.
+In this part we will do the Jenkins server provisioning with Compute Engine, and we'll build a pipeline to delivery the microservice in Cloud Run, going through testing with newman and publishing the API contract with Open API.

 ![arqhi](./img/arq.jpg)